jornada-im/JEDS/workshops/2022-data-therapy-git-github/index.md

-# JEDS @ 2022-09-08 Data Therapy git/GitHub
+# 2022 Data Therapy git/GitHub sessions

 **ONLINE -Date and time:** See the [calendar invite](https://www.google.com/calendar/event?eid=YWlta3ZsZDUzbzdsM3VkbWVjN2ZwNDExbzBfMjAyMjA5MDhUMjEwMDAwWiBkczVtNnF0NTRsYm9xYm85Z3QxNDhzcjJjMEBn)

 **Instructors:** Greg Maurer

-This will be a 1-hour beginner-level tutorial on using `git` and GitHub as a researcher.
+We will start this with a 1-hour beginner-level tutorial on using `git` and GitHub as a researcher.
 You'll learn a little about why you might want to incorporate `git` into your scientific workflows, and how to get started doing that.
 Its impossible to cover `git` and GitHub in an hour, so we'll cover the basics leave room for more specific tutorials down the road (open to suggestions on that).

 ## Getting set up